Muhannad7794/vp_baseFree_tracking/README.md

   `linear_sigma_model.py` implements a single, interpretable baseline.
 More advanced models (piecewise linear, non-linear functions, learned regressors) can be implemented as new scripts that read `tracking_derivatives.csv` and write their own configuration and modelled CSVs.

 - **Runtime implementation**
-  The logic demonstrated in `smoothing_sim.py` maps directly to an Unreal Engine implementation:
+  The logic demonstrated in  any `*_smoothing_sim.py` maps directly to an Unreal Engine implementation:

   - Maintain a per-axis acceleration buffer.
   - Compute rolling σ with a fixed window size.
   - Map σ to InterpSpeed using pre-computed bounds.
   - Apply FInterpTo each frame.

-  These steps can be implemented as a C++ component or UE plugin that exposes a simple interface for camera actors, allowing the system to be packaged and reused in other virtual production projects.

 ---